Frenchie Facts / Breed Standards

 Proportion – Distance from withers to ground in good relation to distance from withers to onset of tail, so that animal appears compact, well balanced, and in good proportion.

 - Head large and square.

-- The muzzle broad, deep and well laid back; the muscles of the cheeks well developed.
-The stop well defined, causing a hollow groove between the eyes with heavy wrinkles forming a soft roll over the extremely short nose; nostrils broad with a well defined line between them.
+- The muzzle is broad, deep, and well laid back; the muscles of the cheeks well developed.
+The stop is well-defined, causing a hollow groove between the eyes with heavy wrinkles forming a soft roll over the extremely short nose; nostrils broad with a well-defined line between them.